 In an increasingly competitive world where every organization is vying for an advantage, adding a play structure play structure to a church is sure to provide a positive point of distinction.
 Families that may be trying to determine which church is the best choice for them are sure to see the inclusion of a play structure as a benefit.

 Rather than waiting patiently (or not so patiently) for their parents to socialize or handle their various committee responsibilities, children can instead play in a secure environment that offers a superior play experience than running around an open space such as a lobby.

 Creating a place where all members of the family can find enjoyment simultaneously is a must!

-pause from classroom learning is required, play structures not only offer an opportunity for children to be active, burn energy and fight obesity, they offer continued learning.
+When a pause from classroom learning is required, play structures not only offer an opportunity for children to be active, burn energy and fight obesity, they offer continued learning.

 The benefits of experiential learning are well documented, and a well-designed play structure provides children with an environment that is favorable to this learning model.
 If desired, educators can design a brief lesson related to each child’s experience on the play structure.

 In addition, there is evidence that play improves communication skills and builds self-confidence while providing participants with a greater sense of happiness.